24/7 Space News

 Estelle Youssouffa, a centrist MP representing Mayotte, said France's aid plan was insufficient to meet the needs of the territory's real population, which includes tens of thousands of undocumented migrants.

-The right-wing mayor of the capital, Mamoudzou, who has called for tougher controls on runaway population growth in Mayotte, showed Bayrou the devastated slums covering the hills around the city.
+The right-wing mayor of the capital Mamoudzou, who has called for tougher controls on runaway population growth in Mayotte, showed Bayrou the devastated slums covering the hills around the city.

 "We can't let people make the same mistakes and hope the outcome will be different," Ambdilwahedou Soumaila told him.

-Bayrou arrived with 2.5 tonnes of aid supplies aboard his plane.
+The prime minister had arrived with 2.5 tonnes of aid supplies aboard his plane.

 He visited a field hospital and a secondary school in a slum that had been looted after the cyclone.